 “China is setting the pace on electric mobility, and lots of cell producers come from China.
 There are no European or U.S. players in this field,” Stark said.

-"In the area of connectivity services the Chinese are ahead of the Americans, we have no choice but to deepen our relationship with these suppliers," he said, naming China's Alibaba
+“In the area of connectivity services the Chinese are ahead of the Americans, we have no choice but to deepen our relationship with these suppliers,” he said, naming China’s Alibaba <BABA.N> and Tencent <0700.HK> as leading players.

 Daimler is also thinking about a broader batteries alliance in view of the challenge carmakers face trying to police potential ethical or human rights violations mining rare earths like Cobalt, which is needed for electric car batteries.